fullscreen-triangle/zangalewa/pugachev-cobra/README.md

 > *"Reality happens.
 What's harder than reality?
 Nothing."*

 > *"Make subtasks ridiculous, not whole problems."*

+> *"Knowledge is only useful in relation to something else.
+Coherent information can still be wrong if it misses intent."* - The 09.11.2025 Insight

 > *"Preserve known solutions, create boundaries for unknown ones."*